 - 1. The D-4 Assessment Areas are where landfilling related impacts may be present at waste management sites. - 2.
-The development of new uses or new enlarged buildings or structures within the D-4 Assessment Area may be permitted, provided a D-4 Study is completed in accordance with the D-4 Guidelines from the Province to determine: - a) the impact of any methane gas migration; - b) whether the proposed use will be adversely affected by noise, odour, dust or other nuisance factors from the waste management site; - c) potential traffic impacts; - d) whether the proposed use will be adversely affected by ground and surface water contamination by leachate migrating from the waste management site; and, - e) the impact of the proposed use on leachate migration from the landfill. - 3.
+The recognized best practice to regulate land use on or near waste management sites is the Province's Guideline D-4 which provides that generally an area within 500 metres of a Fill Area on a waste management site is the area in which landfilling-related impacts may be present.
+This area is known as the D-4 Assessment Area.
+Accordingly, the default D-4 Assessment Area is 500 metres calculated from the property line of the waste management site where the Fill Area is unknown or from the Fill Area where the extent of waste is known. - 3.
+The development of new uses or new enlarged buildings or structures within the D-4 Assessment Area may be permitted, provided a D-4 Study is completed in accordance with the D-4 Guidelines from the Province to determine: - a) the impact of any methane gas migration; - b) whether the proposed use will be adversely affected by noise, odour, dust or other nuisance factors from the waste management site; - c) potential traffic impacts; - d) whether the proposed use will be adversely affected by ground and surface water contamination by leachate migrating from the waste management site; and, - e) the impact of the proposed use on leachate migration from the landfill. - 4.
 The D-4 Study required to support a development application within the D-4 Assessment Area shall be based on the type and/or scale of the development proposed.
 The County and Township shall in a timely manner, provide the proponent with all the information and studies in their possession relevant to the assessments to be completed provided same are not documents that would otherwise be excluded from disclosure by solicitor/client privilege or pursuant to the Municipal Freedom of Information and Protection of Privacy Act.
-The nature of the required studies and their scope shall be determined by the Township in consultation with the County at the time the development is proposed. - 4.
+The nature of the required studies and their scope shall be determined by the Township in consultation with the County at the time the development is proposed. - 5..
 All lands within the D-4 Assessment Area of a County-owned waste management site shall be subject to a Holding provision in the implementing Zoning By-law.
-The lifting of a Holding provision permitting the development of any new use or enlarged buildings or structures within the assessment area shall not occur until Council is satisfied that all of the studies required by the Township and County have been completed and implemented through a D-4 Development Agreement between the landowner and the County of Simcoe, to the satisfaction of the County. - 5.
-All lands within the D-4 Assessment Area of a private, local municipality, and provincially owned or operated waste management site shall be subject to a Holding provision in the implementing Zoning By-law.
-The lifting of a Holding provision permitting the development of any new use or enlarged buildings or structures within the assessment area shall not occur until Council is satisfied that all of the studies required by the Township and County have been completed and implemented through a Subdivision Agreement, Condominium Agreement, Consent Agreement, Site Plan Agreement, or similar, to the satisfaction of the Township.
+The lifting of a Holding provision permitting the development of any new use or enlarged buildings or structures within the assessment area shall not occur until Council is satisfied that all of the studies required by the Township and County have been completed and implemented through a D-4 Development Agreement between the landowner and the County of Simcoe, to the satisfaction of the County.

+6. All lands within the D-4 Assessment Area of a private, local municipality, and provincially owned or operated waste management site shall be subject to a Holding provision in the implementing Zoning By-law.
+The lifting of a Holding provision permitting the development of any new use or enlarged buildings or structures within the assessment area shall not occur until Council is satisfied that all of the studies required by the Township and County have been completed and implemented through a Subdivision Agreement, Consent Agreement, Site Plan Agreement, or similar, to the satisfaction of the Township.